Massivit3D’s New Solution for Large Composite Mould Making

 As intended parts get larger, the mould making workflow gets tougher.
 New limitations arise, completion times become endless and more skilled hands are needed to tackle every small detail which can become significant inaccuracies or even fatal errors in the final result.

 Every process must start with the plug creation, the base pattern from where the mould takes its form.
 Given its size, it becomes a real challenge to make large complex shapes in one continuous piece with a firm structural composition.
 In most cases, Styrofoam or polyurethane sections, along with a plywood frame support, are cut and glued together to get the initial shape.
 Obtaining the smooth and glossy surface can be an even more laborious task.
 The following videos briefly illustrate the patience, dedication, materials and expertise needed just to make the plug.

-In a simplified manner, these are the steps:
+In a simplified manner, these are the steps of mould making:

 1-Cut the foam and plywood sections either by hand or CNCd.

 4-Trimming, sanding, filling.